mevlutysr/KocaeliOtopark/README.md

 merhaba,
-Türkiye'de Kocaeli'deki otoparkların yerini ve çekilen aracınızın hangi otoparkta tutulduğunu öğrenebileceğiniz bir uygulamadır.{\n}
+Türkiye'de Kocaeli'deki otoparkların yerini ve çekilen aracınızın hangi otoparkta tutulduğunu öğrenebileceğiniz bir uygulamadır.

 hello,
 İt is an application where you can learn the location of the parking lots in Kocaeli in Turkey and in which parking lot your towed vehicle is kept.